zkonduit/ezkl-docs/default.md

 ## Contributing 🌎

-If you're interested in contributing and are unsure where to start, reach out to one of the maintainers on our [Telegram group](https://t.me/+QRzaRvTPIthlYWMx).
+If you're interested in contributing and are unsure where to start, reach out to one of the maintainers on our [Telegram group](https://t.me/+QRzaRvTPIthlYWMx) or our [Discord](https://discord.gg/mqgdwdSgzA).

 More broadly: